OctopusDeploy/docs/docs/getting-started.md

 We designed Octopus to fit into teams that follow agile delivery practices.
 Octopus compliments your existing delivery pipeline:

 - **Developers commit their code into your existing source control system** You might be using Git, Team Foundation Server, Subversion or Mercurial; the choice is up to you.
 - **Your CI/build server compiles the code and runs unit tests** Again, you might be using TeamCity, Jenkins, Bamboo, Team Foundation Server or CruiseControl.NET; the choice is up to you.
-- **Your application is packaged into a NuGet package** When the build is done, your CI/build server bundles all of the files â€“ the binaries, images, scripts, configuration files and so on â€“ needed to deploy your application into a NuGet package
+- **Your application is packaged into a NuGet package** When the build is done, your CI/build server bundles all of the files - the binaries, images, scripts, configuration files and so on - needed to deploy your application into a NuGet package